mhchia/js-smp-peer/README.md

 # js-smp-peer

-`js-smp-peer` lets you run [SMP(Socialist Millionaire Problem) Protocol][smp_paper] with other users through the network connections.
-Check out the [wiki page][smp_wiki] to know more about SMP, and also the [paper][smp_paper] to understand the solution.
+`js-smp-peer` lets you run [SMP(Socialist Millionaire Problem) Protocol][smp_paper] with other users through network connections.
+Check out the [wiki page][smp_wiki] to know more about SMP, and also the [paper][smp_paper] to understand the protocol.

-Advantages using `js-smp-peer`
+Advantages of using `js-smp-peer`:
 - Privacy: With SMP Protocol, users can compare their **secrets** without leaking any information.
 SMP Protocol implementation can be found in [`js-smp`][js_smp].
-- One-step connection establishment: A peer-to-peer connection is established for each run of SMP Protocol.
+- Connection establishment at ease: A peer-to-peer connection is established for each run of SMP Protocol.
 Users don't need to worry about the annoying NAT traversals and other issues.
 They are handled by [`PeerJS`][peerjs], which utilizes [WebRTC][webrtc].

 ## Setup
 Install the library with npm